Koongrizzly/FrameVision/README.md

 ### 🕹️ EASTER EGGS : use the app to unlock them
 ### 📺 in app resizable Multi media player
 ### 🎶 Music player with playlist & 250+ beat synced visuals
-### All kinds of extra's i forgot to mention such as random 'open app' screens with visual overlays or 20+ themes.
 ### 🧰 Other Tools
 - Change speed for videos (with audio sync).
 - Prompt enhancer (Qwen3VL)